mriscoc/Ender3S1-Standard/README.md

 ## Credits

-This fork of Marlin firmware is maintained by Miguel Risco-Castillo [[@mriscoc](https://github.com/mriscoc)] - Peru
+This firmware is maintained by Miguel Risco-Castillo [[@mriscoc](https://github.com/mriscoc)] - Peru

-This work would not be possible without the supporters, helpers and betatesters at the [Telegram group](https://t.me/Ender3S1_Firmware).
+This work would not be possible without the supporters, helpers and betatesters at the Telegram group.

-## License
+## Disclaimer

-Original Marlin is published under the [GPL license](/LICENSE).
-Some other libraries or additions used in this project can have theirs own licences.

 THIS FIRMWARE AND ALL OTHER FILES IN THE DOWNLOAD ARE PROVIDED FREE OF CHARGE WITH NO WARRANTY OR GUARANTEE.
 SUPPORT IS NOT INCLUDED JUST BECAUSE YOU DOWNLOADED THE FIRMWARE.